Italian present tense

 Ascolto, legge and partono are the present tense of the verbs: ascoltare (to listen), leggere (to read) and partire (to leave).

 Italian verbs can be divided into three groups, called coniugazioni.
-To decide to which “coniugazione” a verb belong to, we need to consider the ending of the infinitive form.
+To decide to which “coniugazione” a verb belong to we need to consider the ending of the infinitive form.

 Any regular verb can be divided in two parts.
-The first part is called radice and it is the invariable part of the verb, the final part of the verb is called desinenza and it is the one that helps us to understand if a verb belongs to the first, second or third conjugation.
+The first part is called radice and it is the invariable part of the verb, the final part is called desinenza and it is the one that helps us to understand if a verb belongs to the first, second or third conjugation.

-To form the present tense of Italian regular verbs there is a simple rule to follow: drop the infinitive ending (–ARE, –ERE, –IRE) and add to “radice some appropriate endings for each subject pronoun.
+To form the present tense of Italian regular verbs there is a simple rule to follow: we drop the infinitive ending (-ARE, -ERE, -IRE) and we add to “radice some appropriate endings for each subject pronoun.

 • Pablo e Juan parlano l’italiano molto bene.
 (Pablo and Juan speak Italian very well)